 Grade Explanation Grade Quality Points Per Credit Hour

 А Superior 4

 В Above Average 3

 С Average 2

 D Below Average, Passing 1

 F Failing, No Credit 0

-W Withdrawal, No Credit 0
+W Withdrawal with Approval 0

 WX Administrative Withdrawal 0

-Ι Incomplete 0
+1 Incomplete 0

 Н Audit 0

 Р Pass 0

+NP No Pass 0

-At the end of each academic semester, faculty are required to submit final course grades online through eCentral and file a record of the grade and the criteria used to arrive at the official grade with the appropriate instructional division.
-Grades are available to students via eCentral on the College website.
+At the end of each academic semester, faculty are required to submit final course grades to the Registrar and file a record of the grade plus the criteria used to arrive at the official grade with the appropriate instructional division.
+Grades are available to students via the online student account on the College website.
 All submitted grades become part of the student's official record (transcript) and are used in the computation of the semester grade point average and the student's cumulative grade point average.